Knetic/atau/README.md

 ====

 Cool your boots. `atau` is in a very early stage.
 While its aims are not unattainable, it may take some nights and weekends to get it there.
 It's not fit for production use just yet.

+Additions
+====

+For the most part, this library aims to implement the google discovery format.
+However, there are some extensions and places where this differs from what appears to be their spec.

+#### Headers

+`atau` allows the specification of headers similar to any other parameter.
+Every method can specify a "headers" block, which is a map of strings to schemas.